 This centre was registered as part of the provider's decongregation plan.
-In December 2021, the residents were supported to move into their new home.
+In March 2022, the eight residents were supported to move into their new home.
 The inspector had the opportunity to meet the eight residents during the inspection, albeit briefly.

-The first house was a detached bungalow.
-It consisted of an open planned kitchen/dining room/sitting room, small sitting room, four bedrooms, a staff sleep over room and a shared bathroom.
+The first house was a purpose built detached bungalow.
+It consisted of an open planned kitchen/dining/sitting room, a sitting room, four individual resident bedrooms, a staff sleep over room/office and a shared bathroom.
 The house was decorated in a homely manner and residents bedrooms were personalised with items and pictures important to them.
-There was a shed to the side of the premises which was used as storage.
-The storage of some items including incontinence wear required review.
+The arrangements for suitable storage required review however, as the inspector observed a number of large items such as residents' personal assistive equipment being stored in the sitting room.